matteo-serafino/dimensionality-reduction-package/README.md

 At the moment the packege is not available using `pip install <PACKAGE-NAME>`.
 For the installation from the source code click [here](#installation).

+Each available method returns a pandas dataframe with number of components selected plus the target column; the first number of components minus one are the componenets obtained from the dimensionality reduction technique and the last one is the target variable passed as input.
+Moreover the method creates two figures, the first one is a scatter plot (2D or 3D) of the reducted data points, and the second one is a pair plot.
+The 2D and the 3D plot is displayed only if the requested number of componenets are respectively 2 and 3.

 ## t-distributed Stochastic Neighbor Embedding (t-SNE)

 ### Description